Free film screening, panel of experts, information on symptoms and treatment, more

 Learn about depression and options for treatment in a free information session that is open to the Parkland College campus and community residents.

-Parkland College will host National Depression Screening Day events on Wednesday, November 5 from noon to 1 p.m. in Room D244.
+Parkland College will host National Depression Screening Day events Wednesday, Nov.
+4 from noon to 1 p.m. in Room D244.

 Parkland's Counseling and Advising Center and the Champaign-Urbana Mental Health Public Education Committee are sponsoring the screening day.
 Along with information about the symptoms and treatment of depression, as well as directions for obtaining effective help, the day's events include a video screening, The Truth about Suicide: Real Stories of Depression in College.
 A panel of local mental health professionals and representatives from mental health support groups will lead discussion following the video.
 The event provides an opportunity to ask questions.